Search

 Help Me Correctly Handle Your Word of Truth

-There are many, many pastors and Bible teachers out there.
+There are many pastors and Bible teachers out there.
 Some preach and teach the Word of God accurately.
 Others do not.
-They have let the world’s values cloud how they see the Word.
-The Word is Truth, and it never changes, even if the world does.
+They have let the world’s values cloud their vision of the Word.
+The Word is Truth, which never changes, even if the world does.

-Paul gave Timothy some good advice in 2 Timothy 2:15.
-He said, “do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
+In 2 Timothy 2:15, Paul gave Timothy some good advice.
+He said, “Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.”
 That is good advice for all of us.

 Paul is possibly (next to Jesus) the greatest teacher of all time.
 Yet, the Berean Jews were said to be of more noble character than others “for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.”
 You see, it is not just about fact-checking the teacher, good or not; it is about studying the Word for ourselves – that is how we get it deep inside of us and grow into a worker who has no need to be ashamed.